ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 nodes.
 Historically the archive tier was tape-based, although recently is was changed to disk.
-An object limit of 10,000 files/directories per terabyte of space remains in place to preserve the option to move back to tape in the future, should the service grow to a point that tape a fiscally viable.
+An object limit of 10,000 files/directories per terabyte of space remains in place to preserve the option to move back to tape in the future, should the service grow to a point where tape-based storage is more fiscally viable.

 The archive feature list is similar to active, with the major differences